rmaffesoli/p4templates/readme.md

 - Dry run report
   - Would like a dry run report that will preview paths and creation counts
 - Convert to p4python?
-  - This should likely be done so that the tool can be independant from the p4 commandline calls.
+  - This should likely be done so that the tool can be independent of the p4 commandline calls.
 - executable?
   - For cleanliness this requires p4python build.
 - Cleaner CLI entry point other than kernel/process_template.py?
-  - A separate entry point should be stablised beyond reaching into the kernel directly.
+  - A separate entry point should be stabilised beyond reaching into the kernel directly.

 ## License